ElektraInitiative/libelektra/src/libs/getenv/README.md

 Also note that `--elektra-debug` or `ELEKTRA_DEBUG` does *not* log `getenv(3)` used by plugins during the startup-phase.

-Commandline Arguments are always to the outmost command, e.g. `nice ls --elektra:COLUMNS=20` won't have any effect because only for `nice` `COLUMNS` will be set.
+Command line arguments apply always to the outmost command, e.g. `nice ls --elektra:COLUMNS=20` won't have any effect because only for `nice` `COLUMNS` will be set.